Steven Pippin: Ω = 1 (2003–2014)

 Our universe is theoretically, according to astrophysical theories, in a constant state of equilibrium between collapse through implosion and total explosion.
 Normally, physicists use a pencil as a metaphor to show this very delicate state of balance of forces, maintaining its balance supported only by its tip.
 For approximately 10 years Steven Pippin dedicated himself to devising a sculpture that could represent this metaphor.

 The sculpture is based mainly on two lights that project the shadows of a 2B pencil on a metal plate where it is held.
 These shadows are monitored by sensors that, upon detecting the slightest change, modify the position of the plate where the pencil rests with a margin of 20 milliseconds and almost imperceptibly to avoid losing balance.
 Thus, the pencil remains upright without the help of anything other than its tip.

-This work seems to stop time while keeping the viewer in a constant state of expectation and teaching us the fragility of balance.
+This piece creates a sense of suspended time and constant anticipation, illustrating the delicate nature of balance.